noman57/webrtc-screen-share/README.md

 WebRTC Example
 ==============

-#### shane tully (shanetully.com)
+####  screen share simple example with video replace

 An 'as simple as it gets' WebRTC example.

 See [https://shanetully.com/2014/09/a-dead-simple-webrtc-example/](https://shanetully.com/2014/09/a-dead-simple-webrtc-example/) for a detailed walkthrough of the code.

-Note: This repo is kept updated.
-The general ideas are there, but the above blog post may be somewhat out of date with the code in this repo.
+Note: I have used the above blog post and modified this to work with screen sharing as well .
+This only works on chrome

 ## Usage